Text Classification in Python

 """ directory is a path, where the files of the class with the name dclass_name can be found """

-x = DocumentClass(self.__vocabulary)
+x = Category(self.__vocabulary)

 dir = os.listdir(directory)